konmik/solid/README.md

 This code will result in a `List<String>` which contains `"1"` and `"2"` values.

-Another example: we need to sort some items by name and then return their ids.
+Another example: we need to sort some items by name and then return their ids in a `SolidList`.

 ``` java
 stream(namedEntities)